byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 **Humus is organic matter reduced until it can break down no further.
 In this state of evolution its appearance is unified.
 Commonly known as topsoil, humus is essential for all life.
 It creates fertile terrain for new growth, strengthens immunity and offers nutrients needed for soil organisms to regenerate.**

 The current high erosion rates throughout the world are of great concern because of the slow rate of topsoil renewal; it takes approximately 500 years for 2.5 cm layer of fertile topsoil to form under agricultural conditions.

+Due to rapid urbanization the amount of arable land available for each person is continually dropping.
+Currently, each human being has only 2,000m² at their disposal; in 1961, that figure was 4,000m².
+At current rates, the amount of arable land available per person will decrease to 1,500m² by 2050.

 **Bokashi gives a finished pro-biotic living soil in 30–45 days all in.** The speed of the fermentation process is a big advantage, cycling organic remnants faster by going straight from kitchen to fermentation, to soil, over and over again in small batches.
 With out the need to collect a critical mass of scraps to start, the fermentation process starts right away.
 Scale the fermentation vessel to the amount of scraps being generated, going straight into the bokashi bucket as soon as they are produced.